 What are these indispensable elements?

-• The Cache Manager: which is set to clear the cache after each iteration, so that each new virtual users simulates a user which has not accessed the site before
+- The Cache Manager: which is set to clear the cache after each iteration, so that each new virtual user simulates a user who has not accessed the site before.

-• Various listeners: which will be commented and will be used just for reporting purposes at the end of the run.
+- Various listeners: which will be commented on and will be used just for reporting purposes at the end of the run.
 These listeners can vary but the most common are:

-• The aggregate report where we can get most of the data we need for our report
+- The aggregate report is where we can get most of the data we need for our report.

 You should be consistent with the listeners you use so you can easily compare test run results.